eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsigntemplateformfieldResponseCompound;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupCreateObjectV1Request;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupCreateObjectV1Response;
-use EzmaxApi::Object::EzsigntemplateformfieldgroupCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupDeleteObjectV1Response;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupEditObjectV1Request;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupEditObjectV1Response;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupGetObjectV2Response;
-use EzmaxApi::Object::EzsigntemplateformfieldgroupGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupRequest;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupRequestCompound;
-use EzmaxApi::Object::EzsigntemplateformfieldgroupRequestCompoundAllOf;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupResponse;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupResponseCompound;
-use EzmaxApi::Object::EzsigntemplateformfieldgroupResponseCompoundAllOf;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupsignerRequest;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupsignerRequestCompound;
 use EzmaxApi::Object::EzsigntemplateformfieldgroupsignerResponse;